vhx/community-api-documentation/video-player.md

     var megaplaya = false;
     function megaplaya_loaded()
     {
-      // You need save the reference to the newly created SWF object megaplaya = $('#vhx_megaplaya').children()[0];
+      // You should save the reference to the newly created SWF object megaplaya = $('#vhx_megaplaya').children()[0];
+      // Now you can call megaplaya.api_playQueue()!
     }

 ### [Let's play some videos](#example)